ofeliiaB/slim_zero_waste/README.md

 # Zero Waste Foods App

-> The application is built using Laravel framework
+> The application is built using Slim framework

 ### Server Environment
 The app has the following server requirements: